AdobeDocs/learning-manager.en/help/migrated/integrate-aem-captivate-prime.md

 ### Security

 The fields Client ID and Client Secret are added.
 In addition, the refresh token gets masked.
-After&nbsp;a&nbsp;user creates the entire configuration, if&nbsp;the user&nbsp;opens the configuration again to edit it, or if some other user opens this configuration, the&nbsp;refresh token will be masked.
+After a user creates the entire configuration, if the user opens the configuration again to edit it, or if some other user opens this configuration, the refresh token will be masked.